 When it comes to working with drywall, not all fasteners are created equal.
-Because of the way drywall is constructed, it’s important to use screws that provide a strong, long-lasting hold.
-They need to allow for the appropriate amount of countersinking too.
-This guide will provide key information on the types of drywall screws, nails and other fasteners that work best with drywall installations.
-We’ll also cover what size screws for drywall will give you the best results and when to choose drywall screws vs. nails.
+Because of the way drywall is constructed, using only the best drywall screws will provide a strong, long-lasting hold.
+This guide will provide key information on the types of drywall screws, nails and other fasteners for drywall installations.
+Read on to learn about drywall screw dimensions and tips for choosing drywall screws vs. nails.

-- Drywall nails feature a ringed or barbed shank that affords greater holding power.
+Drywall nails feature a ringed or barbed shank that affords greater holding power.
+Drywall nails are typically more budget-friendly than drywall screws.
+There are two other types of nails you can use in drywall:

 - Cement-coated nails have a smooth shank that is coated with resin to increase holding power.